-#include<sys/wait.h>

-pid\t wait(int \statloc);

-pid\t waitpid(pid\t pid, int \statloc, int options);

-Both return: process ID if OK, o or -1 on error
+#include<sys/types.h> #include<sys/wait.h> pid\t wait(int \statloc); pid\t waitpid(pid\t pid, int \statloc, int options); Both return: process ID if OK, o or -1 on error

-The difference between these two functions is

-- 1. wait can block the caller until a child process terminates, while waitpid has an option that prevents it from blocking. - 2. waitpid does not wait for the first child to terminate, it has a number of options that control which process it waits for.
+Wait can block the caller until a child process terminates, while waitpid has an option that prevents it from blocking.waitpid does not wait for the first child to terminate, it has a number of options.
 If a child has already terminated and is a zombie, wait returns immediately with that child's status.
 Otherwise, it blocks the caller until a child terminates: if the caller blocks and has multiple children, wait returns when one terminates, we can know this process by PID return by the function.

 For both functions, the argument statloc is pointer to an integer.
 If this argument is not a null pointer, the termination status of the terminated process is stored in the location pointed to by the argument.
 If we have more than one child, wait returns on termination of any of the children.
 A function that waits for a specific process is waitpid function.

-The interpretation of the pid argument for waitpid depends on its value:

-pid == -1 waits for any child process.
-Here, waitpid is equivalent to wait pid > 0 waits for the child whose process ID equals pid pid == 0 waits for any child whose process group ID equals that of the calling process pid < -1 waits for any child whose process group ID equals the absolute value of pid waitpid returns the process ID of the child that terminated, and its termination status is returned through statloc.
+The interpretation of the pid argument for waitpid depends on its value: waitpid returns the process ID of the child that terminated, and its termination status is returned through statloc.

 With wait the only error is if the calling process has no children.
-With waitpid however, it's also possible to get an error if the specified process or process group does not exist or is not a child of the calling process.
+With waitpid, however, it's also possible to get an error if the specified process or process group does not exist or is not a child of the calling process.